 - Garden care:Ensure that the soil is kept moist in summer.
 After flowering, cut back the flowered spikes to encourage more sideshoots.
 Cut down to the ground after flowering.
 Apply a generous 5-7 cm (2-3in) mulch of well-rotted organic matter around the plant in early spring.

-These plants are mainly biennial or short-lived perennials, although if happy they will produce plenty of new sideshoots and self-seed freely.
+These plants are mainly short-lived perennials, although if happy they will produce plenty of new sideshoots and self-seed freely.